microsoft/forecasting/CONTRIBUTING.md

 3. Create a new branch for the issue.
 We suggest prefixing the branch with your username and then a descriptive title, e.g. chenhui/python_test_pipeline.
 5. Make code changes.
 6. Ensure unit tests pass and code style / formatting is consistent (see [wiki](https://github.com/Microsoft/Recommenders/wiki/Coding-Guidelines#python-and-docstrings-style) for more details).
 7. We use [pre-commit](https://pre-commit.com/) package to run our pre-commit hooks.
-We use `black` formatter and `flake8` linting on each commit.
+We use [black](https://github.com/ambv/black) formatter and [flake8](https://pypi.org/project/flake8/) for linting on each commit.
 In order to set up pre-commit on your machine, follow the steps here, please note that you only need to run these steps the first time you use pre-commit for this project.

     * Update your conda environment, pre-commit is part of the yaml file or just do
         ```